- Start date: September

 - ethical frameworks; introduction to applied ethics

 - history & global context of sustainable development

 - environmental engineering in the chemical & process industries

 - environmental legislation relevant to the chemical & process industries

 This is the final assessment of the MSc programmes and is only taken by students in their final year of these degrees.

 The module extends across the various advanced chemistry and business/management subjects taught during the course.
 You’ll explore an advanced technical issue and a business case within your industrial workplace.

 Learning & teaching

-The course is delivered through the web on our virtual learning environment called Myplace.
+The course is delivered online via our virtual learning environment, Myplace.
 Lecturers provide support through online tutorials, forums, email, telephone, and, if demand is sufficient, face-to-face on campus tutorials.